Elhamm1/SERS-Data-Analysis/README.md

 # SERS-Data-Analysis
 Code repository for the paper:

-**“Generalizable Cysteine Quantification in Pea Cultivars from SERS Spectra Using AI”**
+# Generalizable Cysteine Quantification in Pea Cultivars from SERS Spectra Using AI

+# Workflow
+Overall workflow for SERS data acquisition and AI-based cysteine prediction (figures/Figure1_workflow.png)

 This repository contains:
 - Data preparation scripts to assemble the SERS dataset